Come chat with us and we will get back to you as soon as possible!

 MongoDB is one of the most popular open-source NoSQL database management systems.
-It stores data in a document format rather than in a tabular structure.
-Since it doesn’t have a rigid schema, MongoDB offers greater scalability and flexibility compared to SQL.
+It stores data in a document format instead of a tabular format.
+Since it doesn't have a rigid schema, MongoDB offers greater scalability and flexibility than SQL.

-This database management system (DBMS) is popular among developers due to its performance and compatibility with multiple programming languages.
-However, installing MongoDB on Ubuntu requires running several commands, making the process challenging.
+This database management system (DBMS) is popular among developers due to its performance and compatibility with various programming languages.
+However, to install MongoDB, Ubuntu users need to run several commands, making the process challenging.

-With this in mind, we will explain how to install MongoDB on a virtual private server (VPS) running Ubuntu.
-We will also cover the steps to create a new database, set up a user, and enable remote authentication.
+With this in mind, we will explain how to install MongoDB on a virtual private server (VPS) with Ubuntu.
+We will also cover the steps to create a new database, configure a user, and enable remote authentication.

-MongoDB is one of the most widely used open-source NoSQL database management systems.
-It is commonly used for large-scale applications or websites.
+MongoDB is one of the most popular open-source NoSQL database management systems.
+It is widely used for large-scale applications or websites.

-Unlike SQL, MongoDB stores data in BSON documents with a flexible schema, resulting in higher scalability.
-It also supports multiple operating systems, programming languages, and frameworks.
+Unlike SQL, MongoDB stores data in a BSON document with a flexible schema, resulting in greater scalability.
+It is also compatible with various operating systems, programming languages, and frameworks.

-Before installing the official MongoDB package, check your hardware and software compatibility.
-Your VPS hosting plan should support Ubuntu, provide SSH access, and allow full root privileges.
+Before installing the official MongoDB package, verify your hardware and software compatibility.
+Your VPS hosting plan must be compatible with Ubuntu, offer an SSH connection, and provide full root access.

-HolyHosting VPS offers several Linux distributions, including Ubuntu.
-You can install it easily by going to VPS Panel → Operating System and Panel.
+HolyHosting's VPS hosting offers several Linux distributions, including Ubuntu.
+You can easily install it by going to VPS Panel → Operating System and Panel.

 We recommend using the latest operating system to ensure compatibility and security.
 However, the steps to install MongoDB on Ubuntu 20.04 or other versions are similar.

-Our VPS hosting plans also allow remote SSH connections.
-In addition to using applications like PuTTY or Terminal, you can run Linux commands directly from your web browser using our Browser Terminal.
+Our VPS hosting plans also allow you to connect remotely via SSH.
+In addition to using an application like PuTTY and Terminal, you can run Linux commands directly from your web browser using our Browser Terminal.

-HolyHosting VPS also provides full root access, allowing users to execute MongoDB installation commands without permission issues.
+HolyHosting's VPS also provides full root access, allowing users to run MongoDB installation commands without permission issues.

 How to Install MongoDB on Ubuntu